-Ames, a Republican, was the representative for Massachusetts's 2nd congressional district from 1865 to 1873.
+Ames was the representative for Massachusetts’s 2nd congressional district and was a Republican.
+He served from 1865 to 1873.

-He was previously the representative for Massachusetts's 2nd congressional district (1863-1865).
+He was previously the representative for Massachusetts’s 2nd congressional district as a Republican from 1863 to 1865.

 From Dec 1863 to Mar 1873, Ames missed 978 of 3,081 roll call votes, which is 31.7%.
 This is worse than the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.